Empowering Families - Building Communities

 National Parent Involvement Board Engagement Series

-In an effort to build and fuel our economy, NMTC has developed 20 Regions and 40 local Districts DEAL Centers across the America.
-Each month NMTC will visit communities to engage leadership and ensure programs like the Parent Involvement Board are successfully implemented.
+In an effort to build and fuel our economy, CEBOT has developed 20 Regions and 40 local Districts DEAL Centers across the America.
+Each month CEBOT will visit communities to engage leadership and ensure programs like the Parent Involvement Board are successfully implemented.

 Click to View